 Some actual problems of E-government systems

 Some of the e-government deployment challenges mainly include:

 - Absence of agreement in public administration i.e internal government resistance

 - Inadequate strategies and plans e-government is brought about in unsystematic fashion

 - Lack of sufficient human resources; lack of institutional and human capacity development

 - Undeveloped technologies and exaggerate technology or technology-based deployment

 - Quick implementation without proper testing and preparation, and without proper input from main local stakeholders

-As further development and adoption of technology continues in such areas and in intelligent and cloud computing, the progress in future will be more remarkable.
+As further development and adoption of technology continues in such areas and in intelligent and cloud computing, the progress in the future will be more remarkable.
 IBM works with many countries as their governments develop digital capabilities that evaluate, and apply machine learning across huge data streams and sources, quickly and in scale.
-As the governments develop they further improve program outcomes, develop knowledge, recognise hidden patterns and use insights that improve people lives, secure systems, mitigate threats and improves economic well-being and vigour of their citizens.
+As the governments develop they further improve program outcomes, develop knowledge, recognize hidden patterns and use insights that improve people’s lives, secure systems, mitigate threats and improves the economic well-being and vigor of their citizens.
 In my view, many governments are propelled by significant technology momentum to better protect and serve citizens, transform service delivery, defend against threats and digitize procedures.

 It is broadly believed the implementation of e-government in most countries has been unable to meet the high expectations.